tBuLi/flash-kingdon-clifford/README.md

 ## TODO

-- Implement and benchmark 3D VGA and Fully Connected layers
+- Implement and benchmark Fully Connected layers
 - The default code printer of `kingdon` uses tuple unpacking, but we can make a custom printer that uses `triton.language`'s `load` and `store` methods out of the box, thereby abstracting even more code writing efforts away.